I Love Recipe

 17

-Open the lid, add the green onion (Dae-pa), Cheongyang chili peppers (Cheongyang gochu), and red chili pepper (Hong gochu), then simmer for just 2 more minutes.
-It's now complete.
-(Adding green onion at the end helps preserve its aroma.)
+Open the lid, add the green onion, Cheongyang chili peppers (청양고추), and red chili pepper, then simmer for just 2 more minutes.
+(Adding green onion at the end helps preserve its fresh aroma.)

 18

-Now, taste and adjust the seasoning.
-If it's bland, add a little saeujeot (새우젓); if it's too salty, add a little water.
-(Seasoning with saeujeot makes the broth much more refreshing and clean-tasting than with salt.)
+Taste and adjust the seasoning.
+If it's bland, add a little saeujeot (새우젓).
+If it's too salty, add a little water to balance the flavor.
+(Seasoning with saeujeot results in a much more refreshing and cleaner broth compared to using salt.)

 19